jon94/dd-the-hard-way/README.md

 - [ ] What are some potential limitations for SSI today?

 ### Part 2: Container Level Familiarization
 You do not need to remove the Java App.
 You can leave it running as per previous set up.
+However, uninstall single step instrumentation and re-instrument it using the other method.

 - **Task 2-1: Infra - Setting up the containerized agent**
 - [ ] Uninstall the host based agent and install the datadog agent in the docker layer.
 - [ ] What other extra telemetry is collected now?